Abarbesgaard/Debugland/docs/getting-started.md

 1. Open your project in Visual Studio or Rider.
 2. Navigate to the NuGet Package Manager.
 3. Search for "Debugland."
-4. Select the appropriate version for your project (supports .NET Framework, .NET Core, .NET 5+).
-5. Click "Install" to add Debugland to your project.
+4. Click "Install" to add Debugland to your project.

 ### Alternatively, use the NuGet CLI: